wdporter/i-am-that-ebook/src/86-the-unknown-is-the-home-of-the-real/readme.md

 <p><b>Q:</b> How does one attend to the unconscious?</p>

-<p><b>M:</b> Keep the ‘I am’ in the focus of awareness; remember that you *are*, watch yourself ceaselessly and the unconscious will flow into the conscious without any special effort on your part.
+<p><b>M:</b> Keep the “I am” in the focus of awareness; remember that you <em>are</em>, watch yourself ceaselessly and the unconscious will flow into the conscious without any special effort on your part.
 Wrong desires and fears, false ideas, social inhibitions are blocking and preventing its free interplay with the conscious.
 Once free to mingle, the two become one and the one becomes all.
 The person merges into the witness, the witness into awareness, awareness into pure being, yet identity is not lost, only its limitations are lost.